Complete Manual

 WorkflowShortcut configuration

 Reachable via Settings -> Mask Shortcuts....
-Opens a modal where every action's keyboard binding can be customized.
+Opens a modal where every action's binding can be customized.

 Shortcut configuration window with rebindable action table.